tanvir-git/odoo-documentation/content/applications/finance/accounting/customer_invoices/terms_conditions.rst

 Default terms and conditions (T&C)
 ==================================

+Specifying terms and conditions is essential to establish important contractual points, such as payment terms, limitations of liability, and delivery terms between customers and sellers.

-Add default terms and conditions at the bottom of all customer invoices, sales orders, and quotations, either as text or a link to a web page.
+You can add default terms and conditions at the bottom of all customer invoices, sales orders, and quotations, either as text or a link to a web page.

 .. seealso::